-- 3.6.1 At the conclusion of the process, the Committee Chair will recommend to the Dean the topranking candidate along with a list of those candidates that met the requirements for the position.
+- 3.6.1 At the conclusion of the process, the Committee Chair will recommend to the Dean the top-ranking candidate along with a list of those candidates that met the requirements for the position.
 The Chair will provide a written report on the process that led to the selection of the top-ranking candidate along with those that met the requirements for the position.
-The written report should include the position posting, criteria established prior to interviewing candidates, interview questions, how EDI and Indigenous Engagement were addressed, and a rationale for the recommendation of the top-ranking candidate over the other candidates who met the requirements of the position but were not selected.
-The Dean shall consult with the Chair and the Department Head, as appropriate. - 3.6.2 In certain circumstances, an Academic Appointment Selection Committee may recommend to the Dean, that the appointment be made With Tenure when considered in accordance with Articles 1.8 and 28 of the Collective Agreement. - 3.6.3 A Committee may choose, for good reason, to recommend no candidate to the Dean.
+The written report should include the position posting, criteria established prior to interviewing candidates, interview questions, how EDIA and Indigenous Engagement were addressed, and a rationale for the recommendation of the top-ranking candidate over the other candidates who met the requirements of the position but were not selected.
+The Dean shall consult with the Chair and the Department Head, as appropriate. - 3.6.2 In certain circumstances in which the proposed hire currently holds an appointment With Tenure at another University, an Academic Appointment Selection Committee may recommend to the Dean, that the appointment be made With Tenure when considered in accordance with Articles 1.8 and 28 of the Collective Agreement. - 3.6.3 A Committee may choose, for good reason, to recommend no candidate to the Dean.
 The Dean may reconsider the parameters for the position including reposting, reconsidering qualifications, rank or stream. - 3.6.4 The Dean may recommend the appointment of a candidate who was not the top-ranked candidate from the pool of interviewed candidates who have been deemed by the Committee to have met the requirements for the position.
 If the Dean's recommendation differs from the advice received from the Academic Selection Committee, the Dean shall inform the Provost & Vice-President (Academic) and the members of the Committee and provide a rationale for their decision.